knative/serving/sample/helloworld/README.md

 ## Updating

-You can update this to a new version with a new reversiontemplate.yaml.
-For example, run:
+You can update this to a new version.
+For example, update it with a new reversiontemplate.yaml via:
 ```shell
 bazel run sample/helloworld:updated_everything.apply
 ```